amillard/plaque2seq/README.md

 Link to preprint is [here](https://www.biorxiv.org/content/10.1101/2025.11.01.684647v1)

-Within the Assembly folder are scripts to run the entire pipeline.
+Within the assembly_process folder are scripts to run the entire pipeline.
 What each file does is list in the the markdown file [here](https://github.com/amillard/plaque2seq/blob/main/assembly_process/plaque_2_seq_pipeline.md)
 Explaining input and output of each scripts